The Ten Commandments (miniseries): Plot

 The Hebrews are guided to the Red Sea by a cloud.
 When the Egyptians' chariots get near, God blocks their path and Moses parts the Red Sea, providing the Hebrews an escape route.
 When the Hebrews make it to the other side, Moses closes the separated waters, drowning the pursuing Egyptians — including Menerith.
 The Hebrews witness Moses weeping over Menerith, whom he later gives a proper burial.

-Moses climbs the mountain to receive God's commandments in the form of two stone tablets.
-However, when he descends, he finds that many of the Hebrews have built a golden calf and created an orgy.
+Moses climbs the mountain to receive God's commandments in the form of two stone tablets, but when he descends, he finds that many of the Hebrews have built a golden calf and created an orgy.
 Moses destroys the tablets and the idol in a fit of rage and orders the deaths of the wicked revelers.
 After a brutal fight that leaves many dead, the survivors plead to receive God's commandments and Moses climbs up the mountain again.
 After Moses reads the commandments, the tablets are placed in an ark.

 Sometime later, an elderly Moses lives his life as a hermit on a mountain slope and is seen looking at the promised land, which he is not allowed to enter due to an unspecified previous disobedience to God.